asherabrams/resume-tech/README.md

 PROFESSIONAL EXPERIENCE

+Help Desk
+Qorvo
+2/2019 – present
+Hillsboro, Oregon
+Provided support by responding to telephone calls, emails, web tickets, online chat requests, and walk-ups.
+Troubleshooting and resolution of user reported hardware/software problems.
+Identified and documented persistent problems.
+Documented issue resolutions for future reference.
+ServiceNow ticketing; remote desktop via SCCM, Skype, MS Remote Desktop.
+Troubleshooting VPN connectivity in GlobalProtect.
+Support for Office 365 desktop apps and and OWA.
+Support for mobile devices (Android, iOS) and MaaS 360.

-Help Desk Technician | Desktop Support
+Help Desk Technician
 EdgeLink
-7/2018 - 1/2019
+7/2018 – 2/2019
 Beaverton, Oregon
 Client:  Genesis Financial Solutions.
-Create, manage, delete user accounts in Active Directory and Exchange.
-Support PC, printer, and laptop corporate infrastructure.
+Responsible for supporting the PC, printer, and laptop corporate infrastructure.
 Answer phones and monitor the Help Desk email for incoming requests.
+Respond to end user requests for assistance.
 Triage tickets and assign to appropriate team.
+Maintain corporate PC’s, laptops, and printers.
 Troubleshoot and resolve hardware and software issues, including password resets and user account creation.
+Create, manage, delete user accounts in Active Directory and Exchange.
 Set up and manage phones in Cisco Unified CM Administration.
 Image laptop and desktop computers with SCCM and Configuration Manager Console.
-Troubleshoot remote computers using Remote Desktop and Dameware.
+Troubleshoot remote computers using Remote Desktop.
 Work in virtual environment using VMware Horizon Client.
 Workstation setup and configuration in Windows 7 and 10.
 Data entry in TSYS.
 Provisioning and deployment of desktop systems, and inventory management.
 Trained and supervised junior technician in creating user accounts.

 Service Desk
 Tek Systems